tiffvan/TodoApp/README.md

 # TodoApp

-Commit 1
+1. Set up project in Android Studio with Kotlin

-Added all the pages needed = main activity (home) and add a todo page
+2. Added the 2 pages I need: Home/List of todos (has a list where the created todos will go) and add todo page (title and importance)

-Commit 2
+3. Changed add todo page to an alert dialog on the home screen instead of having as a whole separte screen

-Linked the home page to the add a todo page through the floating action button
+4.